ATMOS 2000: Overview

-The ATMOS 2000 carries a total of 27 155 mm projectiles and associated charges and can be operated by a 4-man crew, consisting of two loaders positioned one either side at the rear.
+The ATMOS 2000 carries a total of 27 155 mm projectiles and associated charges and can be operated by a 4-man crew, consisting of two loaders positioned on either side at the rear.
 The system provides a rate of fire of between 4 and 9 rds/min.

 Development

 Late in 2001, Soltam Systems released details of the latest version of its ATMOS 2000 whose existence was first revealed late in 1999.
 At that time, it was also referred to as the 155 mm Self-Propelled Wheeled Gun (SPWG).
 The ATMOS was developed as a private venture and is aimed mainly for export markets, although it has already been demonstrated to the Israel Defense Forces (IDF).
 Wheeled self-propelled guns are usually cheaper to procure than their more common tracked counterparts, have lower life cycle costs and are easier to operate and maintain.
 In addition, they also have greater strategic mobility and do not rely on Heavy Equipment Transporters (HETs).
 By late 2001, the system fired over 1,000 rounds, during extensive trials in Israel.

 In mid-2003, an undisclosed export customer had placed a contract with the company worth USD5 million for an undisclosed batch of ATMOS 2000 systems.
 From late 2004 the Israel Defense Forces (IDF) carried out extensive field tests the ATMOS 155 mm/39 calibre system.